 That’s where we met up with a couple of friends who split their time between Bali and Singapore.
 They took us to a sidewalk cafe where we sat for hours watching the passersby and chatting like old friends over bottles of Tiger Beer, Singapore’s local brew.

-ⓘ TIP: If you want to see more of this area, take Singapore’s Little India Guided Walking Tour.
+ⓘ TIP: If you want to see more of this area, take this walking tour of Little India.

 2. Indian food in Singapore

 Singapore is known for its hawker stands, where food is so cheap that most Singaporeans never cook at home.
 And yes, it’s a big part of Singaporean culture.
-You can even take a Hawker Center Food Tour!
+You can even take a guided walking tour that includes a hawker centre.